mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-03-Domain-Controller-Promotion/README.md

 Domain controllers should be isolated, hardened, and monitored as part of a privileged access management strategy.

+Administrative access to domain controllers should be restricted to dedicated privileged accounts and never performed from standard user contexts.

 ---

 ## Next Lab